 In Autumn 2010, our Early Years Outdoor Play Area was completed.
 Our outdoor play area helps our younger learners develop their physical skills as well as given them an opportunity to learn through play.
 The Early Years outdoor play area also offers our younger learners a secure place to play at break times.

-We expect children to read at home with an adult every day.
-This should be recorded in your child’s Home-School book.
+We expect children to read at home with an adult every day to enable good reading habits to form.

-More formal homework is set as your child moves through the school
+More formal homework is set as your child moves through the school.
+Partly to support and reinforce learning at school but also to prepare for secondary education.

 We also hope that you will offer your child opportunities to access the outside world and the wide environment by visiting museums, galleries, nature reserves, historic and geographic sites, concerts, shows and other places of interest.
 We hope that your children will enjoy learning in the home, i.e. cooking, gardening, care of pets, simple DIY tasks.

 We cater for a wide range of children with Special Educational Needs and Disabilities.
 Early identification is critical in supporting children who have specific learning needs.
-Children with special needs may have an Individual Education Plan that identifies specific support.
-This could be delivered by a teacher, Learning Support Assistant or a specialist Learning Support Assistant.
+Children with special needs may have a One Plan that identifies their needs, outcome and provision.
+This forms part of their curriculum which may differ significantly from other children depending on the complexity of their needs.

-We also have an enhanced provision classroom to support our learners based on the principles that underpin Montessori education.
+Our enhanced provision Montessori classroom is used to support our learners based on the principles that underpin Montessori education.
 It is a constructivist or "discovery" model for learning where children learn concepts from working with materials and interacting with their environment rather than by direct instruction.

-We have adopted this approach to enhance and compliment current classroom based provision.
+We have adopted this approach to enhance and compliment current classroom based provision and curriculum.
 It is particularly suited to meet the needs of learners where conventional classroom based learning is less appropriate for meeting a child’s needs.

 Children are identified who are likely to benefit from a Montessori education for part of the week.